NuGet/docs.microsoft.com-nuget/docs/Visual-Studio-Extensibility/Visual-Studio-Templates.md

 ---
 # required metadata

-title: Packages in Visual Studio templates | Microsoft Docs
+title: NuGet Packages in Visual Studio templates | Microsoft Docs
 author: kraigb
 ms.author: kraigb
 manager: ghogen
-ms.date: 1/3/2017
+ms.date: 1/9/2017
 ms.topic: article
 ms.prod: nuget
 #ms.service:
 ms.technology: nuget
 ms.assetid: 0b2cf228-f028-475d-8792-c012dffdb26f

 # optional metadata

 #description:
 #keywords:
 #ROBOTS:
 #audience:
 #ms.devlang:
 ms.reviewer:
 - karann
 - harikm
 #ms.suite:
 #ms.tgt_pltfrm:
 #ms.custom:

 ---

 # Packages in Visual Studio templates

 Visual Studio project and item templates often need to ensure that certain packages are installed into when the project or item is created.
 For example, the ASP.NET MVC 3 template installs jQuery, Modernizr, and other packages.

 To support this, template authors can instruct NuGet to install the necessary packages, rather than individual libraries.
 Developers can then easily update those packages at any later time.

 To learn more about authoring templates themselves, refer to [Creating Project and Item Templates in Visual Studio](https://msdn.microsoft.com/library/s365byhx.aspx) or [Creating Custom Project and Item Templates with the Visual Studio SDK](https://msdn.microsoft.com/library/ff527340.aspx).